vincentlam13/golf-betting/README.md

 ## Web Scraping

+## Golf Prediction

 ## To Do List
+- Test how successful the predictive score is for historic tournaments and the relevant data at that time.
 - Automate the process of placing bets.
 - Keep record of real world results.
 - Reiterate metrics and add weightings to improve predictive score.